 Polling is the simplest approach.
 Call generations.get() in a loop until the status is terminal:

 Webhooks are better for production.
-Pass a webhook_url when creating the generation, and Sync sends a POST request when the job finishes:
+Pass a webhook_url when creating the generation, and Sync Labs sends a POST request when the job finishes:

 See the Webhooks guide for payload format and signature verification.